7 reasons to feel the love on Valentine’s Day

 Pin it for later

 Let’s start with the obvious, then.
 This is what all the focus is on for the next few days and there’s no getting away from it.
 But why should we?
 It’s a wonderful thing, and just because I’m currently single it doesn’t mean I can’t appreciate it.
 Does it make the world go around, though?
 No, of course not, not literally – it’s a different force of nature that does that!
-But wherever I go around the world, I usually end up in the midst of a bubble of love, be it partners strolling hand-in-hand, or a full-on wedding procession, and I never tire of it.
+But wherever I go around the world, I usually end up in the midst of a bubble of love, be it partners strolling hand-in-hand, or a full-on wedding procession.

 As the saying goes ‘can’t live with them, can’t live without them’.
-For most of us, our families, quirks and all, form the core of our range of relationships.
+For most of us, our families, quirks and all, set the standards by which our future relationships are measured.

 As much as I look forward to each trip away, I still feel the wrench of being far from my nearest and dearest.
 Valentine’s Day is a time to not only reiterate our appreciation for our relatives, but to sympathise with those who are missing loved ones, or who have never known the safe haven of a loving family.